 LSU Tigers: James Carville

-This political guru is a master at making brilliant arguments, as seen last year on ESPN’s College GameDay, and that’s because Carville is all about the purple gold.
+This political guru is a master at making brilliant arguments, as seen on ESPN’s College GameDay, and that’s because Carville is all about the purple and gold.
 He was born in Carville, Louisiana, earned his degrees from Louisiana State University, and currently lives in New Orleans.
 Carville is a Tiger, through and through.

 Mississippi Rebels: Katy Perry